 It's also important not to give in too often to those pregnancy cravings if you have

-and floss promptly afterward to prevent tooth decay.
+floss soon afterward to prevent tooth decay.

 Protecting baby's teeth

 in your mouth to clean it.
-Also, ask what you can do as your baby grows to help reduce
+Also ask what you can do as your baby grows to help reduce

 the risk for cavities, tooth decay, and gum disease.
 This will help your baby's dental